 Churchill was born at the family’s estate near Oxford on November 30, 1874.
 He was educated at the Harrow prep school, where he performed so poorly that he did not even bother to apply to Oxford or Cambridge.
-Instead, in 1893 young Winston Churchill headed off to military school at Sandhurst.
+Instead, in 1893 young Winston Churchill headed off to military school at the Royal Military Academy Sandhurst.

 Churchill: “Crossing the Chamber”